Kurento/kurento/doc-kurento/source/features/kurento_modules.rst

 The Kurento API is :wikipedia:`Object-Oriented <Object-oriented programming>`.
 This means that it is based on Classes that can be instantiated in the form of Objects; these Objects provide *properties* that are a representation of the internal state of the Kurento server, and *methods* that expose the operations that can be performed by the server.

-The following class diagram shows some of the relationships of the main classes in the Kurento API:
+The following class diagram shows part of the main classes in the Kurento API:

 .. graphviz:: /images/graphs/mediaobjects.dot
    :align: center